Honchkrow/DeconE/README.md

 Comparison the deconvolution performance between different algorithms helps to find the appropriate method for a certain biology scenario.

-Here, taking stability analysis as an example, we show how to use decone to perform cross-comparison between different methods.
+Here, taking stability analysis as an example, we show how to use DeconE to perform cross-comparison between different methods.
 In order to give a direct and fast example, we also adopted [EpiDISH](https://www.bioconductor.org/packages/release/bioc/html/EpiDISH.html), [DeconRNAseq](https://www.bioconductor.org/packages/release/bioc/html/DeconRNASeq.html) as well as [FARDEEP](https://cran.r-project.org/web/packages/FARDEEP/index.html) to perform deconvolution.

 First, profoem deconvolution with different methods.